Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \paragraph{Training-period estimation.} Following \citet{Hsiao2012}, the regression is estimated exclusively during the training period $\mathcal{T}_0$, when $b_t = 0$ by assumption.
-Even if the bubble subsequently affects some covariates (e.g., a stock-price bubble may induce additional R\&D spending via relaxed financing constraints), this feedback does not contaminate $\hat{\boldsymbol{\beta}}$ because no bubble is present during estimation.
-The counterfactual $\hat{f}_t = \hat{\boldsymbol{\beta}}' \mathbf{X}_t$ during the evaluation period may incorporate some bubble-induced variation in $\mathbf{X}_t$, but this operates through the \emph{fundamental relationship} (the $\boldsymbol{\beta}$ mapping), not through the bubble itself.
-The resulting bias is conservative: if the bubble inflates $\mathbf{X}_t$, the counterfactual $\hat{f}_t$ is biased upward, making the adjusted series $p_t - \hat{f}_t$ \emph{smaller} and PSY \emph{less} likely to reject.
-Hence any bubble detected in the adjusted series is robust to this source of contamination.
+This prevents the coefficient vector $\hat{\boldsymbol{\beta}}$ from being fitted directly on candidate bubble observations.
+It does not prevent the evaluation-period covariates from partly reflecting the candidate boom.
+If the bubble inflates $\mathbf{X}_t$, the counterfactual $\hat{f}_t$ is biased upward, making the adjusted series $p_t-\hat{f}_t$ smaller and PSY less likely to reject.
+Hence rejection in the adjusted series is relatively robust to this source of contamination, while non-rejection must be interpreted more cautiously: it rules out residual explosiveness after adjustment, not every possible speculative feedback mechanism.

-\paragraph{Lagged covariates.} To further mitigate contemporaneous feedback, we use lagged values of the covariates: $\mathbf{X}_{t-h}$ with $h \geq 1$ (e.g., $h = 3$ months).
-This ensures that even if a bubble at time $t$ affects $\mathbf{X}_t$ contemporaneously, the regression uses pre-determined values that cannot reflect the current bubble.
+\paragraph{Lagged covariates.} To mitigate contemporaneous feedback, we use lagged values of the covariates: $\mathbf{X}_{t-h}$ with $h \geq 1$ (e.g., $h = 3$ months).
+This ensures that if a bubble at time $t$ affects $\mathbf{X}_t$ contemporaneously, the regression uses predetermined values.
+Lagging does not remove slow-moving feedback from earlier valuations into later technology variables, but it narrows the channel being used for identification.

-\paragraph{Placebo and robustness tests.} We conduct several diagnostic checks: (i) a \emph{pre-bubble placebo test} that applies PSY to the adjusted series during a known non-bubble subperiod to verify correct size; (ii) \emph{leave-one-out analysis} to assess sensitivity to individual covariates; and (iii) comparison of results across DOLS, FMOLS, and first-difference specifications.
+\paragraph{Placebo and robustness tests.} We conduct several diagnostic checks: (i) a \emph{pre-bubble placebo test} that applies PSY to the adjusted series during a known non-bubble subperiod to verify correct size; (ii) \emph{leave-one-out analysis} to assess sensitivity to individual covariates; (iii) comparison of results across DOLS, FMOLS, and first-difference specifications; (iv) training-window stability checks; and (v) Hansen parameter-instability tests.
+These diagnostics cannot prove separability, but they show whether the empirical conclusion is fragile to plausible changes in the mapping from technology proxies to fundamentals.